 - Price.
 More expensive does not always mean better.
 Realme, Asus and OnePlus, for example, are far more affordable options when compared to giants like Apple and Samsung, but the back cameras are pretty decent.

 - Battery life.
 The longer the battery life, the better.
 Larger batteries do mean heavier phones, but this is a small price to pay when you’re out in nature and your phone goes dead in the middle of a shoot.

-The best brands on the market for taking pictures are iPhone, Samsung Galaxy, and Huawei, but other options are much more affordable and have pretty decent back cameras.
+The best brands on the market for taking pictures are iPhone 14, iPhone 14 Plus, iPhone 14 Pro and iPhone 14 Pro Max, and Samsung Galaxy S22 and S22 Ultra, but other options are much more affordable and have pretty decent back cameras.

 They aren’t traditionally used for selfie photos and are more inclined to capture great videos, but GoPro has some decent remote control selfie sticks that are great.